mgeraci/portfolio/README.md

 	npm install

-Then to start gulp watching and compiling the files, run:
+Then to start webpack watching and compiling the files, run:

 	npm run watch